vNPro3s/ai_chatbots_jossis/pro_files/python_hands-on_1.md

 ```

-In programming languages that support function usage, that concept implies a structured part of programming code that is specialized in some task that depends on defined mechanisms of executions in wanted parts or under some circumstances or by the particular event's appearance.
+In programming languages that support function usage, that concept implies a structured part of programming code that is specialized in some task that depends on defined mechanisms of executions in wanted parts, under some circumstances, or by the particular event's appearance.
 Functions bring some advantages in programming languages:

 1. Minimizes errors due to code repetition
 2. Maximizes code readability